tonethar/IGME-230-GDD-2017-Fall/projects/project1.md

 - Text should be of sufficient size and contrast to be easily readable
 - Responsive Design:
   - At a minimum, you must support screen sizes equal to or less than max-width: 480px
   - Your design should be re-formatted to support these smaller screens.
-Changing font-size, margins, moving side bars, hiding elements, and ??? are all options
+Changing font-size, margins, moving side bars, hiding elements, and ??? are all options.

 ## Other Requirements ##
 - Do not use an HTML/CSS template that you found on the web or elsewhere!
 Build the HTML and CSS yourself "from scratch".
 Ignoring this requirement will result in a zero on the assignment and possible other acedemic integrity consequences.